This post may contain affiliate links. Please read our disclosure policy.

 - Line a baking sheet with aluminum foil and coat with nonstick spray.
 Arrange the tater tots in an even layer and cook according to the package directions.Nonstick cooking spray, 1 package frozen tater tots

-- While the tater tots bake, whisk together the sour cream and salad dressing and set aside.1 cup sour cream, ¼ cup ranch dressing
+- While the tater tots bake, whisk together the sour cream and ranch dressing and set aside.1 cup sour cream, ¼ cup ranch dressing

 - Once the tater tots are baked, set the oven to broil.
 Sprinkle the shredded cheese over the top, then return to the oven for 3 to 4 minutes until the cheese is completely melted over the top.2 cups shredded Mexican-style cheese